 As per the John Brown University general attendance policy, students should make every effort to attend all clinical experiences, including laboratory and simulation experiences.
-However, if the student has to be absent, they are expected to inform their clinical instructor before the scheduled start time.
+However, if the student has to be absent, they are expected to inform their clinical instructor at least one hour before the scheduled start time.
+If the student does not have the clinical instructors contact information, the student is required to notify the Department Chair of absence at least one hour before the scheduled start time.
 There will be no distinction made between excused and unexcused absences in regard to clinical hours.
-All clinical hours and simulation labs missed will be reflected by zeroes on the Clinical Evaluation Tool (CET).
-If the student fails to attend more than ten percent (10%) of the scheduled clinical hours (simulation or lab included) time during a semester, it will be determined that the student can no longer meet the learning objectives of the course.
+All clinical hours, both on-site (lab/simulation) and off-site will be reflected by zeroes on the Clinical Evaluation Tool (CET).

+If the student fails to attend more than ten percent (10%) of the scheduled clinical hours (simulation or lab included) during a semester, it will be determined that the student can no longer meet the learning objectives of the course.
 The student will then be administratively withdrawn from the course, placing his/her position within the program in jeopardy.
-However, all extraordinary circumstances of absence will be left up to the discretion of the Department Chair or assigned faculty member.
+All extraordinary circumstances of absence will be left up to the discretion of the Department Chair in conjunction with the nursing faculty committee that will review each case individually in the monthly Department of Nursing meeting.
+Student may be asked to attend the meeting in person so that all faculty have the ability to review the circumstances regarding absences.